dograga/gcp-cost-solution/cost-bigquery-processor/README.md

 FROM `project.billing_export.gcp_billing_export_v1_012345_ABCDEF`
 WHERE DATE(usage_start_time) >= '2025-10-22'
     AND DATE(usage_start_time) <= '2025-10-29'
+    AND cost IS NOT NULL
-GROUP BY date, project_id, service, sku, currency ORDER BY date DESC, cost DESC
+    AND cost > 0  -- Filter before aggregation for better performance GROUP BY date, project_id, service, sku, currency ORDER BY date DESC, cost DESC
 ```